jsr6720/jsr6720.github.io/_posts/2015-11-06-thinking,-fast-and-slow.md

 ## My Review 5/5

-System 1 (amygdala, ancient brain) and system 2 (thoughtful top down executive brain)<br/>compete for making decision.
-System 2 is lazy and will often trust system 1 most of the time.<br/>This books summarizes the logical fallacy heuristics.
-How system 1 will generalize and make patterns<br/>from seemingly different groups.
-Focus on engaging system 2 to make informed judgement<br/>I find it ironic that Kahneman makes the case that success is often a mis-attribution of luck.
-The less<br/>someone knows the more he is apt to 'know everything'.
-But not him. his book is FACT!<br/><br/>Also talk on heuristics (biases) and simple problems substitution.
+System 1 (amygdala, ancient brain) and system 2 (thoughtful top down executive brain)

+compete for making decision.
+System 2 is lazy and will often trust system 1 most of the time.

+This books summarizes the logical fallacy heuristics.
+How system 1 will generalize and make patterns

+from seemingly different groups.
+Focus on engaging system 2 to make informed judgement

+I find it ironic that Kahneman makes the case that success is often a mis-attribution of luck.
+The less

+someone knows the more he is apt to 'know everything'.
+But not him. his book is FACT!

+Also talk on heuristics (biases) and simple problems substitution.
 How the laws of ECONs does not apply to humans as we can't act consistently rational.
 Final section on remembering self vs experiencing self.

 ### Date Read
 2015/11/06